FIRST: TALK TO YOUR LAWYER ABOUT REDUCING THE BILL

 You probably should make an appointment with an Assessment Officer to have your bill reduced or assessed as a precaution while you are negotiating with your lawyer.

 Try to ascertain what the charges are for and if they seem reasonable.
 Do not allow this to consume too much time.

 If your lawyer refuses to adjust her bill, you can seek to have the amount assessed by a Court Assessment Officer.

-In Ontario if you apply for the assessment within one month of delivery of the lawyer's bill the assessment is automatic.
+In Ontario if you apply for the assessment within one month of delivery of the bill from your lawyer the assessment is automatic.

 Delays may weaken your position and make it appear you just are trying to get out of paying a legitimate bill.